melbo911/xtransduce/README.md

 which is used as voltage dividers.
 So we have 31 different volumes/levels for the pulses, plus the option to mute it completely.

+The resistors have to be selected depending of the desired output levels.
+In my setup I was using 56k for for R1 - R5 , 10k for R6 and 28k ( 2x56k parallel ) for R7 - R10.

 melbo @x-plane.org - 20210427